Appdynamics/apm-game/README.md

 Since you don't want to spin up all the containers to test a feature, there is a `run.sh` for every node type.
 Review them to learn how you can setup your development environment.

-# Usage

-1. Configure your game using YAML.
-You can look into the file `config.yml` to get started.
-Read the **Configuration** section below to learn how you can describe your application environment.

-2. Execute the `run.sh`

-3. Wait for data in AppDynamics

 # Configuration